 We have made significant progress towards reaching the listed technology upgrades.
 In January of 2022, the onboard surveillance system on all buses were upgraded to have live feed capability, event tagging, download tagging, and one unified component on the buses.
 CAT recently completed a Request for Proposal to solicit for upgrades to much of our other software and onboard technology.
-We have started and are planning to have this technology installed during FY22.
+We have started and are planning to have this technology installed during FY22 and into the beginning of FY23.
 The Board of County Commissioners approved a contract March 8, 2022 that will allow the replacement and installation of a wide array of Intelligent Technology Systems, listed in Section 2.